• Home

 Painter’s tape is the true workhorse in this project, and you should plan to use a lot of it.
 Fresh painter’s tape prevents the paint bleeding and helps to make nice, crisp lines.
 When you start, you’ll be working in various areas of the design, filling in colors on opposite areas where paint lines don’t collide.

-Do several coats of paint in each space, and remove the tape before the paint has completely dried to get a sharp edge.
+Prepare to apply several coats of paint in each space, and remove the tape before the paint has completely dried to get a sharp edge.
 You’ll need your first pass completely dry before you tape off and paint additional spaces, which is why this project takes a bit of time.
 This was my start, below, presenting as random colors with no rhyme or reason.
-Computer, camera, earbuds, ruler, dowel? lots of kids cups? doll bottle? check, check, check, etc.
+Computer, camera, earbuds, ruler, dowel?
+Lots of cups?
+Doll bottle?
+Check, check, check, etc.

 Taping off areas for painting pattern on a barn quilt.
 Tape lines on a DIY barn quilt.
 How to design and make a barn quilt.